aaryan4469-sys/aaryan4469-sys/README.md

 # 💫 About Me:
-🔭 I’m currently working on making my resume career ready<br>🤝 I’m looking for help with exploring more courses for cybersecurity<br>🌱 I’m currently learning ethical hacking<br>💬 Ask me about<br>🎵 the neighbourhood
+🔭 I’m currently working on making my resume career ready<br>🤝 I’m looking for help with exploring more courses for cybersecurity<br>🌱 I’m currently learning ethical hacking<br>🎵 the neighbourhood

 ## 🌐 Socials: